 A Complainant or Respondent may appeal the District's determination regarding responsibility or the dismissal of a formal complaint or any allegations therein.
-A Complainant or Respondent must submit a written appeal within 10 calendar days from the date of the notice of determination regarding responsibility or from the date of the District's notice of dismissal of a formal complaint or any allegations.
+A Complainant or Respondent must submit a

 A. Grounds for Appeal

 The Appeal Officer for an appeal will be a trained decision-maker who has not been involved in any aspect of the process as Title IX Coordinator, Advisor, Investigator or Decision-Maker.
 In filing an appeal of the District's determination regarding responsibility or the District's dismissal of a formal complaint, the Party must state the grounds for appeal and a statement of facts supporting those grounds.
 The grounds for appeal are as follows: